mamuf/kotlin-generics/README.md

-# kotlin-generics
+# Kotlin Generics examples

-Examples used in an internal training
+This repository contains examples and some explanation of Generics in Kotlin.